 How I Brought My Personal Development Skills To The Next Level and Overcame The Impostor Syndrome In One Day.

 Yesterday, I made myself a cheat day.
-I went to the park to watch the sunset with a copy of the book, “Tax Free Wealth” in my backpack (very good book by the way!)
-I had a beer, and I came back home to spend Friday evening on self-care, namely on meditating and watching some stupidities online.
+I went to the park to watch the sunset with a copy of the book, “Tax-Free Wealth” in my backpack (a very good book by the way!)
+I had a beer, and I came back home to spend Friday evening on self-care, namely meditating and watching some stupidities online.

-I just noticed that may of the skills I have are out of reach for many of these “successful people” of the new generation.
-For instance, highly successful YouTubers with multimillion following and talking about finances and productivity such as Graham Stephan or Ali Abdaal openly admit that they have hard time writing a book.
+I just noticed that many of the skills I have are out of reach for many of these “successful people” of the new generation.
+For instance, highly successful YouTubers with multimillion followers and talking about finances and productivity such as Graham Stephan or Ali Abdaal openly admit that they have a hard time writing a book.
 In his podcast, Graham declared that he feels way too young and not experienced enough to take the challenge.

-I also noticed how another self-made millionaire, investor and YouTuber with a million+ following, Nate o’Brien, speaks about his attempts to buy a house.
-He recently trespassed the whole country in his truck and is deeply worried that he won’t be able to find the right property in the right neighborhood and at the right price.
+I also noticed how another self-made millionaire, investor and YouTuber with a million+ following, Nate O’Brien, speaks about his attempts to buy a house.
+He recently trespassed the whole country in his truck and is deeply worried that he won’t be able to find the right property in the right neighbourhood and at the right price.

 And then I got enlightened.
 Most people are known for one or a few things that they learned to do well.
 They were consequent and milked this skill as much as they could.
 They are far from perfect in fact, and they miss many other basic skills.
 So, why would I feel intimidated?

-If writing books is harder than making YouTube movies, then as a person who wrote 4 books in the past two years (and 5 books if you count my 280-page long PhD thesis in!) and without help from any professional editor, I already mastered the hard part, right?
+If writing books is harder than making YouTube movies, then as a person who wrote 4 books in the past two years (and 5 books if you count my 280-page long PhD thesis!) and without help from any professional editor, I already mastered the hard part, right?

 The question is: how to build a brand on what you already have, plus how to extend your hand by picking more cards that best complement your (already good) cards.